EpigeneticsExeter/EpigenomicsLabWeb/documentation/docs/Users-changing-personnel.md

 haven't ran the script yet.
 The profile picture for the person being added must follow two important rules:

-1) The image must have a name of firstnamelastname.(file_extension)
+1) The image must have a name of "firstname-lastname.(file_extension)"
+    - *i.e.* spaces are replaced with hyphens (-)
-    - For example: eilishannon.jpg for Eilis Hannon
+    - For example: eilis-hannon.jpg for Eilis Hannon
 2) The image must be smaller than 200KB (large images severely slow down the site)